Nana Akwasi Awuah

 Nana Akwasi Awuah is a Ghanaian politician, activist and lawyer.
-He was managing director of the Precious Minerals Marketing Company, Ghana’s former gold assaying agency, from 2021 to 2025.
+He was managing director of the Precious Minerals Marketing Company, Ghana's former gold assaying agency from 2021 to 2025.
 In 2014, he co-founded and was convener for Occupy Ghana which actively criticized governance in Ghana under the first presidency of John Mahama and organized two famous mass protests; Occupy Ghana and Occupy Flagstaff House.

 Early life and education

-Nana Akwasi Awuah graduated in 2006 from Mfantsipim School, a high school in Cape Coast.
-In 2011, he graduated from the Kwame Nkrumah University of Science and Technology with a Bachelor of Law (LL.B) degree.
-He received the Qualifying Certificate in Law (Q.C.L.) from the Ghana School of Law in 2013.
-In 2015, Awuah was awarded a Mandela Washington Fellowship at the University of Delaware where he obtained a certificate in civic leadership.
-In 2021, he graduated with a master of science in international business from the University of Ghana after a year of studies.
+Nana Akwasi Awuah attended Mfantsipim School.
+He obtained a Bachelor of Laws (LL.B.) degree from the Kwame Nkrumah University of Science and Technology in 2011 and was called to the Ghana Bar after completing professional legal training at the Ghana School of Law in 2013.
+In 2015, he was selected as a Mandela Washington Fellowship recipient and undertook civic leadership training at the University of Delaware.
+In 2021, he earned a Master of Science degree in international business from the University of Ghana.

 Career

+Legal practice

-Awuah worked at the Ministry of Foreign Affairs under the national service scheme from August 2011 to October 2011, when he gained admission to the Ghana School of Law.
-After graduating from the Ghana School of Law, he interned at Ghartey and Ghartey Law Chambers, which was led by Efua Ghartey and Joe Ghartey, from July 2013 to October 2013.
+Awuah undertook national service at the Ministry of Foreign Affairs in 2011 before his admission to the Ghana School of Law.
+After graduating from the Ghana School of Law, he interned at Ghartey and Ghartey Law Chambers, which was led by Efua Ghartey and Joe Ghartey in 2013.